Which SFC jigs to use in different conditions?

 Sometimes the bottom current is not moving and the fish is slow.
 Even though you see fish one the fish locator, they are not biting.

-The only problem is that it’s slow to fall.
+The only downside is that it’s slow to fall.
 When you are not in the vertical alignment, you don’t want to use this jig.

 Secret Rector is Rector with ditches on the belly.
 It lifts lighter and slides longer at the end of the lifts.
 Bigger horizontal range of movement.
-So when you want to show more lifts, use Secret Rector.
+So when you want to show more lifts with some energy, use Secret Rector.
 When you want to show lifts and falls, use Rector.

 Abyss is pretty versatile but especially effective in falls.
 It’s a very technical jig and such fun to play with because the jig is so sensitive to your different actions.
 If you give no tension on the falls, the jig falls slow in random actions.
 If you give a little tension on the falls, the jig slashes down fast.